lithops-cloud/lithops/runtime/README.md

     	docker login

-    Navigate to `runtime` and update the ibm_cf/Dockerfile with your required packages and Python modules.
+    Navigate to [ibm_cf/](imb_cf/) and update the Dockerfile that better fits to your requirements with your required system packages and Python modules.
     If you need another Python version, for example Python 3.5, you must use the [Dockerfile.python35](Dockerfile.python35) that points to a source image based on Python 3.5.
 Finally run the build script: